What is the main source of law authorising this entity form?

 The following must be filed at Companies House (and are all publicly available):

-• Annual confirmation statement (previously the annual return) containing details about directors, shareholders, registered office address and share capital;
+- Annual confirmation statement (previously the annual return) containing details about directors, shareholders, registered office address (and registered email address, though not publicly available), share capital and confirmation that the intended future activities of the company are lawful;

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?

-The board of directors’ statutory duties are governed by the Companies Act 2006 (CA 2006) which supplement the fiduciary duties set out in case law.
+The Board of Directors' statutory duties are governed by the CA 2006 which supplement the fiduciary duties set out in case law.
 Principal duties include the following duties for a director to:

-• Promote the success of the company for the benefit of the members as a whole having particular regard to the matters set out in s 172 CA 2006;
+- Promote the success of the company for the benefit of the members having regard to the matters set out in s 172 CA 2006;

 How are the members of the executive body appointed, dismissed and replaced?